 Everyone has a budget they need to stick to and knowing how much a pool will cost is one of the first questions asked.
 You need to know the cost of your new pool in order to make decisions about what type of pool and what other landscaping features you can afford.

-A lot of the final pool price has to do with the material used and the installation process involved.
+A lot of the final pool cost has to do with the material used and the installation process involved.
 One expense many don’t take into account is the ongoing cost of swimming pool maintenance.
 Keep maintenance costs in mind when deciding what pool will fit within your budget.

 Whether you choose a fibreglass, concrete or vinyl liner pool, here are the price considerations to be aware of when determining your pool budget.

 One.
-The upfront costs
+The upfront pool costs

 DIY fibreglass swimming pools